aztfmod/rovergo/docs/dev-guide.md

 > Official documentation can be found at [Create a Service Principal](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli)

-- Create a secret in the repo, name it as `AZURE_CREDENTIALS` with the output of _Service Principal_ object from previous step.
+- Create a secret in the repo, name it `AZURE_CREDENTIALS` with the output of _Service Principal_ object from previous step.
+- Create a secret in the repo, name it `ARM_CLIENT_SECRET` with the Service Principal key from the above output.
 - Make a change in the source code, commit and push the changes.

 - _CI Builds_ action will kick in automatically, linter, ci builder and integration tester jobs will run sequentially.